DAA-T1/cmplx/README.md

 ## Build System.

 This project uses [CMake](https://cmake.org/) as its build system!
-Please ensure that you have CMake install on your local machine.
+Please ensure that you have CMake installed on your local machine.

 ### Building the project